-Learn what is network topology and its types in Computer Network.
+Learn what is network topology and its types in the Computer Network.

-In a computer network, the computing devices connected to each other over a shared or dedicated medium.
+In a computer network, the computing devices are connected to each other over a shared or dedicated medium.
 The network topology is the way devices connect.
-E.g a device may connect to another device via a direct LAN cable of it may connect via another intermediate device.
+E.g a device may connect to another device via a direct LAN cable or it may connect via another intermediate device, such as a router, hub, etc.

 In this tutorial, we will describe each network topology and its types.
 Basically, there are five types of network topology.
 Any other type is derived from the basic five types, e.g hybrid network topology type.